videoP/jaPRO/japro_docs.md

 	g_allowRaceTele				0//1=Allow amtele in racemode.
 2=Also allow noclip.
 	g_allowRegistration			1=Allow registration.
 2=also allow clan joining.
 3=also allow clan creation
 	sv_pluginKey				0
-	g_forceLogin				0//Force players to login in order to be ingame.
+	g_forceLogin				0//1=Force players to login in order to be ingame.
+2=also block them from chatting until logging in.
+3=also block them from renaming until logging in.

 #### Loggging/Recording